Phymorhynchus speciosus

 Phymorhynchus speciosus is a species of sea snail, a marine gastropod mollusk in the family Raphitomidae.

 Description

 The length of the shell attains 37 mm.
+The shell has an ovate-conical shape and ranges from white to brownish in color.

 Distribution

 This marine species occurs in the Gulf of Panama at a depth of 3,200 m.
+It has also been spotted in the Galapágos hotspot.

+Biology

+This species is closely related to the species of the same genus Phymorhynchus buccinoides.
+It is predatory, using radula to inject venom into their prey.